YogeshwarranSK/Week-01---Java-Core-Programming/README.md

 - Java Development Kit (JDK) installed.
 - A code editor or Integrated Development Environment (IDE) like VS Code, IntelliJ IDEA, or Eclipse.

-## How to Use This Repository
-This repository is structured to reflect the topics covered each day.
-You can find code examples, notes, or exercises within the respective daily folders (if available).
-Feel free to explore the code, run it, and modify it to deepen your understanding.